umutseven92/SharpChain/README.md

 localhost:9532/SharpChain/Register
 ```
 This will return an ID, like _723e83c4-8f43-4e96-a1e2-af895d041a46_.
-After that, SharpChain works exactly like the Bitcoin block chain.
+After that, SharpChain works exactly like the Bitcoin blockchain.
 You need to mine blocks with:
 ```bash
 localhost:9532/SharpChain/Mine/723e83c4-8f43-4e96-a1e2-af895d041a46
 ```